First-Year Academics: HASS and Communication Requirements

 - Humanities (HASS-H)

-- The Concentration – By the end of sophomore year, each student must choose a HASS concentration of 3-4 subjects in a particular field.
+- Concentration Component: By the end of sophomore year, each student must choose a HASS concentration of 3-4 subjects in a particular field.

 How the Communication Requirement and the HASS Requirement Overlap